atyryshkina/algorithm-performance-analysis/README.md

  * sizes of input and output files
  * extensions of input and output files

 The Galaxy Main dataset contains runtime data for 1371 different tools that were run on the Galaxy Servers over the past five years.
-A statistical summary of those tools, ordered by most popular, can be found [here](summary_statistics.csv).
+A statistical summary of those tools, ordered by most popular, can be found at [summary_statistics.csv](summary_statistics.csv).
 The runtimes are in seconds.
 The full dataset of jobs run on Galaxy Main can be found at https://telescope.galaxyproject.org.
 The telescope webpage also hosts datasets of jobs run on other Galaxy instances, such as [Galaxy Europe](https://usegalaxy.eu).

 ##### Some notes about the dataset:
 The versions listed are the version of the Galaxy wrapper of the tool, not the version of the underlying tool itself.
 Galaxy Main has three server clusters to which it sends jobs.
 The clusters have different hardware specifications, and the clusters themselves may exhibit heterogeneous configurations.
 Because the jobs are run on a remote site, the Galaxy Main instance does not know which hardware is assigned to which job.
 In addition, The CPUs of the nodes are shared with other jobs running concurrently, so the performance of jobs is also effected by the server load at the time of execution.
 These attributes are not in the published dataset because of the difficulty of tracking them.